-Move coats to another bedroom, an armoire, or the entry closet if you have one.
+- Store winter coats in another bedroom, an armoire, or the entry closet if you have one.
 Some people use vacuum storage bags to store coats and bulky items to save on space.

-Once you’ve stored your seasonal clothes, your closet will look much more spacious and you’ll be able to enjoy your clothes for the current season.
+Once you’ve put away your out of season clothes, your closet will look much more spacious and you’ll be able to enjoy your wardrobe for the current season.

 For more closet organization tips and tricks, read: